 The goal of any kind of survey is to learn something that you didn’t know before.

-We see it all the time where the business will “do surveys” but never end up with anything that can actually use.
+We see it all the time where the company will “create surveys” but never end up with anything actionable or usable.

-They are anything but a definitive solution, but they help you get to know your customers and what they expect from you, which help you provide more meaningful and valuable services.
+Surveys help you get to know your customers and their expectations, which helps you provide more meaningful and valuable services.

 At Feedier, we have seen very common patterns and struggles many people run into, namely defining the survey, asking the right question, and leveraging the data.